 Infested Food Disposal

-Food kept in open containers must be properly disposed of since it may be infested with drugstore beetles, which can be hard to notice in large quantities.
+Food kept in open containers must be properly disposed of since it may be infested items with drugstore beetles, which can be hard to notice in large quantities.

 It isn’t harmful to eat these insects, but knowing they are in your food could make most people sick.